GeyserMC/Geyser/README.md

 [![Discord](https://img.shields.io/discord/597838753859633172.svg?color=%237289da&label=discord)](https://discord.gg/GPMF8E2)
 [![HitCount](http://hits.dwyl.io/Geyser/GeyserMC.svg)](http://hits.dwyl.io/Geyser/GeyserMC)

-A bridge between Minecraft: Bedrock Edition and Minecraft: Java Edition, closing the gap from those wanting to play together.
+Geyser is a bridge between Minecraft: Bedrock Edition and Minecraft: Java Edition, closing the gap from those wanting to play true cross-platform.

 ## What is Geyser?
 Geyser is a proxy, bridging the gap between Minecraft: Bedrock Edition and Minecraft: Java Edition servers.
-The ultimate goal for this project is to allow those to join Minecraft: Java Edition servers using the Bedrock Edition.
+The ultimate goal of this project is to allow Minecraft: Bedrock Edition users to join Minecraft: Java Edition servers as seamlessly as possible.

-### Please note, this project is still a work in progress and should not be used on production yet.
+### Please note, this project is still a work in progress and should not be used on production.

 Links:
 - Website: https://geysermc.org